 Recent graduates meeting requirements for entry into the program or

-Have completed a master’s program in nursing from an accredited university
+Have completed an advanced practice provider master’s program from an accredited university

-Be recognized as a nurse practitioner or clinical nurse specialist by the Ohio Board of Nursing
+Be recognized as a nurse practitioner or physician assistant by the State Medical or Nursing Board of Ohio

 Have at minimum a Certificate to Prescribe Externship (CTP-E).